agubelu/blog/entries/2024-02-09_how-we-teach-frontend-with-vanilla-js.md

 └─ 📄other_page.html
 ```

 The sub-folders inside `js/` contain different specialized modules, which will be detailed in the following sections.
-For the sake of example, let's assume we're building a simple photo gallery, and so our back-end provides basic CRUD endpoints for photos.
+For the sake of example, let's assume we're building a simple photo gallery, and that there is an existing back-end that provides basic CRUD endpoints for photos.

 ## API modules